-- It is difficult to comprehensively describe the community around open-source projects like pylib python, but some aspects of it are more easily quantifiable than others.
-Here we examine 83 the community from a few convenient perspectives, but we emphasize that this section is necessarily a limited view of the community as a whole. - First, we examine contributors to pylib python's code repository.
+- lt is difficult to comprehensively describe the community around open-source projects like pvlib python, but some aspects can be quantified.
+Here we examine the community from a few convenient perspectives, emphasizing that these metrics provide a limited view of the community as a whole. - First, we examine contributors to pvlib python's code repository.
 The project's use of version control software enables easy quantification of repository additions (to code, documentation, tests, etc) over time.
 The project's repository currently comprises contributions from over 100 people spanning industry, academia, and government research institutions.
-Figure 2 shows the number of unique repository contributors over time, demonstrating continued and generally accelerating attraction of new contributors.
+Figure 2 (left) shows the number of unique repository contributors over time, demonstrating continued and generally accelerating attraction of new contributors.